 When you have controls on your PC speakers, you can independently adjust sound output without fiddling with software settings on your computer.
 Besides volume, some high-end speakers also let you control audio output from different channels as well as treble and bass levels.
 The subwoofer should have separate controls from the satellite speakers.
-A few premium computer speakers, like the Bose Companion 5, house controls on a control pod, while some ship with remote controls.
+A few premium computer speakers house controls on a control pod, while some ship with remote controls.

 A speaker system’s frequency response is its output over a frequency range.
 Only consider desktop computer speakers with frequency responses ranging from less than 100Hz to more than 20kHz.
 These values signify a wide frequency response with loud bass and quiet high frequencies.